yfukai/yfukai-pypitemplate/docs/guide.md

 - [actions/cache] for caching pre-commit environments
 - [actions/upload-artifact] to upload the generated documentation and the coverage data of each tests session
 - [codecov/codecov-action] for uploading to [Codecov]

+(python-version-check-workflow)=

+### The Python version check workflow

+The Python version check workflow runs on the first day of every month, as well as on demand.
+It executes `tools/update-python-versions.py`, which compares the supported minor releases listed in Nox and the GitHub Actions matrices with the latest stable versions published for `actions/setup-python`.
+If a newer minor release is available, the script updates the relevant files and opens a pull request using [peter-evans/create-pull-request].
+This keeps the test matrix aligned with the most recent Python releases without manual intervention.

 The Tests workflow is defined in `.github/workflows/tests.yml`.